dpmusic04/Titanic_Prediction/README.md

 # Titanic Prediction

 This program predicts the survival of a given passenger in test.csv using a linear regression model that is fit using the passenger characteristics listed in train.csv.
 The predictions are output into submissions.csv where 0 is death and 1 is survival.
+The linear regression model was very inaccurate as not everything between the predictor and the response is linear.
+The conclusions drawn are invalid because of outliers in the data that skew the results from the underlying relationships.
+Using a deep learning model uncovers non-linear relationships in the data that would be difficult to detect.
+It is not fixed and it is trained to the scenario that we are trying to solve.

 ## Missing Data